phumanong2311/warehouse-service/docs/entity-creation.md

 - **Performance**: Efficient database operations without constraint violations
 - **Maintainability**: Clear dependencies make code easier to understand and modify

-Remember: **Warehouse First, Then Product** - this is the foundation of proper warehouse management!
+Remember: **Warehouse First, Then Rack, Then Variant** - this is the foundation of proper warehouse management!